ipfs-inactive/blog/content/post/057-ipfs-desktop-0-9.md

 ### Browse the wild...

-With the recent update to the Web UI, we are now capable of navigating throug the whole IPFS system.
-Previously, you could only access your 'Files' - Mutable File System for those who enjoy technical terms.
-Now, you can navigate not only to any `/ipfs/` or `/ipns/` path, but also to your pins!
+With the recent update to the Web UI, we are now capable of navigating through the whole IPFS system.
+Previously, you could only access your 'Files' (the contents of the [Mutable File System](https://docs.ipfs.io/guides/concepts/mfs/) for those who enjoy technical terms).
+Now, you can navigate not only to any `/ipfs/` or `/ipns/` path, but also any content [pinned](https://docs.ipfs.io/guides/concepts/pinning/) to your IPFS node!

 ![Browing /ipns/ipns.io](/057-ipfs-desktop-0-9/browse-wild.png)